Brazil

 Corporate - Withholding taxes

-Profits/dividends distributed to resident or non-resident beneficiaries (individuals and/or legal entities) are generally not subject to IRRF (Brazilian term for withholding income tax) (please see the Income determination section for more information).
+Profits/dividends distributed to resident individuals or non-resident beneficiaries (individuals and/or legal entities) are subject to IRRF (Brazilian term for withholding income tax) at 10% (please see the Income determination section for more information).
 This provision is also applicable to dividends paid to non-resident companies located in a tax haven jurisdiction.

 The IRRF rate applicable to payments for services, royalties, and interest to non-resident companies or individuals is generally 15% but can be increased to 25% in certain cases.
 Other transactional taxes also need to be considered on such payments.